 The difference is that prompting skills compound.
 Better context sharing leads to better suggestions, which leads to faster development, which leads to more complex problems you can solve with AI assistance.

-SWE-bench shows current AI performance on real GitHub issues: GPT-5 mini achieves 59.80% success, o4-mini reaches 68.1%.
+SWE-bench shows current AI performance on real GitHub issues, with leading models now exceeding 70% success rates on verified benchmarks.
 These numbers will improve, but the fundamental challenge remains: AI needs context to generate code that fits real systems.

-The teams investing in structured prompting approaches now will have a significant advantage as AI capabilities expand.
+The teams investing in structured prompting approaches now, and scaling them through spec-driven orchestration, will have a significant advantage as AI capabilities expand.
 They'll know how to provide the right context, ask the right questions, and integrate AI suggestions effectively into complex codebases.

 For comprehensive guidance on implementing structured prompting in your development workflow, explore detailed prompting frameworks and technical documentation that provide practical approaches for systematic AI-assisted development.